 After fermentation, the liquid (called the “wash”) basically fills all the criteria for booze — but it’s not really palatable, or safe to drink.
 Siphon it out of the fermentation vessel into a clean, sterilized container.
 Leave the yeast residue behind, or it will scorch and clog up your still.
 You can filter the wash before distillation if you want.

-A still is a device that can separate two liquids with different boiling temperature.
+A still is a device that can separate liquids with different boiling temperatures.
 The basic idea is to heat the mixture above the boiling point of alcohol while keeping it under the boiling point of water.
 Some water will still evaporate, but as the vapors condense a large part of it trickles back into the boiling chamber, and a higher-alcohol content liquid is produced.

-Fun fact: column stills are very similar to the installations oil refineries use in cracking or fractional distillation — the process by which petrol, diesel, lamp oil and other finished products are created from crude oil.
+Fun fact: column stills are very similar to the installations oil refineries use in cracking or fractional distillation — the process by which petrol, diesel, lamp oil, and other finished products are created from crude oil.
 In fact, the same principles that go into distilling vodka are used to make these products.

 Heat the wash to 173° F (78.3° C), but keep it under 212° F (100° C) or the water will also start to boil.
-The liquid will start to steadily drip from the still throughout distillation, but you don’t want all of it.
+Liquid will start to steadily drip from the still throughout distillation, but you don’t want all of it.
 Throw away the “heads,” the first resulting brew, as this is very rich in harmful volatile chemicals such as methanol.
-For 5 gallons (19 l) of wash, the heads are the first 2 ounces (30 ml) of brew (throw away a bit more just to be on the safe side.)
+For 5 gallons (19 l) of wash, the heads are the first 2 ounces (30 ml) of brew (throw away a bit more just to be on the safe side).

 And at the end of the day, you get to enjoy a nice shot of vodka.